Richard Park (ice hockey)

 Richard Park (Korean name: Bak Yong-Su, Hangul: 박용수; born May 27, 1976) is a South Korean-born American former professional ice hockey forward who played 14 National Hockey League (NHL) seasons with six different teams.
-He was formerly a player development coach for the Minnesota Wild organization.
-Park is currently the assistant coach of the South Korea men's national ice hockey team under head coach Jim Paek.
+Park is currently a pro scout for the Minnesota Wild.

 Playing career

 Born in Seoul, South Korea, Park moved to Rancho Palos Verdes, California, with his family at age three.
 As a youth, he played in the 1989 Quebec International Pee-Wee Hockey Tournament with the Los Angeles Kings minor ice hockey team.
 At age 13, he moved to Ontario and played minor hockey in the Greater Toronto Hockey League (GTHL), and played in the 1990 Quebec International Pee-Wee Hockey Tournament with the Toronto Young Nationals.
 Park and his brother Horton attended De La Salle College and captained their hockey team.
 He eventually worked his way up to the Belleville Bulls of the Ontario Hockey League (OHL) and played for Belleville from 1992–93 to 1995–96.